[Image is missing]

 Speaking to your optician and trialling different options is the best way to ensure that you get the best solution.

 Presbyopia is an eye condition, developing from the age of 40, that decreases a person’s ability to focus clearly on close objects.
-It occurs as a result of the lens in the eye losing its elasticity, making it more difficult to accommodate from distant to near objects.
+It occurs as a result of the eye lens losing its elasticity, making it more difficult to accommodate from distant to near objects.

-Multifocal contact lenses correct presbyopia by offering two or more prescription powers, designed to simultaneously correct a combination of weaknesses in your eye.
+Multifocal or Varifocal contact lenses correct presbyopia by offering two or more prescription powers, designed to simultaneously correct a combination of weaknesses in your eye.

 Simultaneous vision designs are lens designs that utilise multiple zones, designated for far, near, or intermediate vision.
 These zones enable wearers to transition between distances, depending on which part of the lens is most suitable at the time.

 The key concept behind multifocal contact lenses is based around pupil size and reaction; for example, when observing an item at short-distance, your pupil will tend to constrict.
 At a longer distance, they tend to dilate.
-Manufacturers utilise this concept in various ways to manufacture multifocal contact lenses.
+Multifocal lenses and Varifocal contact lenses will help to enable this transition when a person’s eyes are less effective at completing this process.

 There are two types of simultaneous vision designs: concentric and aspheric.